-Meet some of our Spatial Studies minors & alumni
+Meet some of our students & alumni in the Spatial Studies minor

 The USC Dornsife interdisciplinary Spatial Studies minor can leverage the impact you have with any major of your choice.
 With this minor, you can use spatial thinking, analysis, modeling, and mapping skills to interpret and present information, especially complex data, in any discipline and career path.
 Link spatial competency with majors in architecture, business, engineering, health, the humanities, journalism, the sciences, public policy, and the social sciences to stand out in the marketplace and in graduate studies.

 The Spatial Studies minor requires a minimum of 20 units, consisting of one lower-division elective, three required courses, and an upper-division elective.